Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 What Helped Me Cope

-I had to be intentional about protecting my mental health.
+I had to become intentional about protecting both my peace and my joy.

 1. Curating My Environment